 Sports play a vital role in our lives.
 Mobile technology, Smartphone or wearables are examples of Digital Technology products that improve the way that we made sports as well as enhance sports education.This special session offers the opportunity to present recent results concerning the design, development, implementation and deployment of digital technology in different areas relating to sport and physical activity.
 The special session will act as a forum for education and knowledge transfer, between various organizations and actors in and outside sport.

 All accepted papers will be included in the conference proceedings, provided at least one author pays the registration fee.

 The landscape of education is reshaped by the development of Massive Open Online Courses (MOOCs) and Smart Learning Environments (SLEs).
 MOOCs are free courses that are delivered online to thousands of learners.
 Therefore, MOOCs have considerable potential to widen participation and collaboration in education.
 However, there are many issues with MOOCs like (a) low student engagement and eventually low completion rates; (b) lack of teacher feedback, one-on-one teaching and interaction; (c) very low social (student-student) interaction.
 Smart learning environments, on the other hand, provide opportunities for rich learning interactions by making use of digital, context-aware, and adaptive technologies.
 This special session puts forward the challenge of developing the “next generation” MOOCs by integrating smart and intelligent learning technologies in MOOCs environments that facilitate rich, challenging and productive learning experiences for all.
 Contributions are welcome that explore the technical, educational and social challenges relevant to providing more productive and engaging online learning environments by combining the MOOCs approach and smart learning design and tools.

-(i) structured abstracts (for full papers, short papers, work-in-progress papers and posters) for the main conference
+Submission of: (i) structured abstracts (for full papers, short papers) for the main conference

 (i) complete papers for all submission types